meesaltena/SSHHeatmap/README.md

 - use local geoip database for location lookup instead of ipinfo api call
 - add legend to folium map

-## Possible improvements

-- implement proper argument parsing with ```argparse``` instead of using the sys.argv[] list
-- use local geoip database for location lookup instead of ipinfo api call
-- add legend to folium map

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)